 First the court orders the defendant to go through the Presentence Investigation process.
 The defense attorney contacts the United States Probation Office to ensure the referral is made and a date is set for a U.S. Probation Officer to meet with their client.

 The U.S. Probation Officer will schedule a meeting to interview the defendant.
-During the meeting, the U.S. Probation Officer will ask about the defendant’s biographical information, family history, background including residential history, martial history, educational background, and whether or not the defendant has any children.
+During the meeting, the probation officer will ask about the defendant’s biographical information, family history, and background, including residential history, martial history, educational background, and whether or not the defendant has any children.
 The probation officer will go over the health of the defendant, any history of substance abuse, the defendant’s mental and emotional health, and employment history.
 The U.S. Probation Officer will also ask about the defendant’s acceptance of responsibility for the instant offense.

-The U.S. Probation Officer will then follow up on all the information collected and look for school records, work records, talk to family members, look for offense reports and judgments in order to prepare a comprehensive report to the court.
+The U.S. Probation Officer will then follow up on all the information collected and look for school records, work records, offense reports and judgments in order to prepare a comprehensive report to the court.
 The U.S. Probation Officer will also look for financial records relating the defendant’s ability to pay for court fines and restitution.

 If the probation officer believes the defendant was misleading during the interview, or failed to accept responsibility, the probation officer may recommend the offender not receive credit for acceptance of responsibility or receive an upward departure from the sentencing guidelines the judge will follow at sentencing.